tempertemper/www.tempertemper.net/src/site/resources/2012-08-24--like-follow-no-thanks.md

 ## Disadvantages

-Social media buttons are easily identifiable but—let's face it—they're not necessarily the most stylish things in the world!
+Social media buttons are easily identifiable but---let's face it---they're not necessarily the most stylish things in the world!
 And, unfortunately, there's next to nothing your web designer can do about this.

 All social media buttons are different; sometimes they're stacked, with the number on top of the button, sometimes they're in-line, with the number to the right of the button.
 Most have similar options, but none are identical, so it's difficult to create a consistent style for your site.
 The colour schemes may also clash with your website's style.
 In short, the buttons can look 'stuck on'.